jpodwys/superagent-cache-plugin/README.md

 );
 ```

-## .pruneParams(params)
+## .pruneQuery(params)

-In the event that you need certain query params to execute a query but cannot have those params as part of your cache key (useful when security or time-related params are sent), use `.pruneParams()` to remove those properties.
-Pass `.pruneParams()` an array containing the param keys you want omitted from the cache key.
+In the event that you need certain query params to execute a query but cannot have those params as part of your cache key (useful when security or time-related params are sent), use `.pruneQuery()` to remove those properties.
+Pass `.pruneQuery()` an array containing the param keys you want omitted from the cache key.

 #### Arguments